spatie/laravel-model-cleanup/README.md

 All models that you want to get cleaned up must implement GetsCleanedUp interface and have a method cleanUpModel in which you can specify how old the records in a database have to be to get cleaned up.

 Let's say you have a model called NewsItem, that you would like to get cleaned up automatically.

-In this case your model could look like in this example here below:
+In this case your model with a GetCleanedUp implementation could look like in this example:

 ``` php